aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

     Initialized empty Git repository in /path/to/test_git/.git/

-As it is nicely explained in [here][25], once created, each local Git repo contains three abstract zones:
+As it is nicely explained [here][25], once created, each local Git repo(sitory) contains three abstract zones:

 * Working space

-  Includes all the components of your project in a current state.
+  Includes all the components of your project in their current states.

 * Staging area

-  Imagine now you've introduced some modification to the state of your project, which is last one you saved.
-The files, which get modified, go to the staging area.
+  Imagine now you've introduced some modification to the state of your project, which was the last one you saved.
+The files, which you want to update as part of your project's history go to the staging area (after committing)

 * Commit area

   Commiting your modification is a way to create a snapshot of the current, newly modified state of your project.
-Once you've commited your changes, the modified files go to the commit area.
+Once you've commited your changes, the modified files are now saved in the history of your project.

 Let's add a README.md file to our repo.
 If you're on MacOS/Linux: